polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 ---
-title: Acquire a Testnet Slot
+title: Acquire a TestNet Slot
 description: This guide walks you through the journey of securing a TestNet slot on Rococo for your parachain, detailing each step to a successful registration.
 ---

-# Acquire a Testnet Slot
+# Acquire a TestNet Slot

 ## Introduction